ivancea/hands-on-databases/README.md

 **Example:** Task 01 is located at [tasks/task01/src/main/java/xyz/ivancea/handsondatabases/tasks/task01/Task01.java](tasks/task01/src/main/java/xyz/ivancea/handsondatabases/tasks/task01/Task01.java)

+## Solutions

+The solutions are available in the branch `solutions`.
+Feel free to take a look, but always try to solve the tasks yourself first.

+Existing solutions are just a reference: there are many ways to implement each task.
+The important part is to understand the concepts and complexity behind each task and solution.

 ## Roadmap

+### Features

+- Provide a module for shared tasks code
+- Tests for each task (Should they be part of the task instead?)
+- Performance tests for each task, checking that the complexity requirements are met

+### Tasks

 - Store an integer in a file
   _(Basic, no complexity requirements)_